DHI/terracotta/README.md

 There are many good reasons to ditch your ancient raster data workflow and switch to Terracotta.
 Some of them are listed here:

-- It is trivial to get going.
+- It is trivial to get going
 - Usability is our first priority.
 - Terracotta makes minimal assumptions about your data, so *you stay in charge*.
+Use the tools you know and love to create your data - leave the rest to Terracotta.
 - Terracotta is built with extensibility in mind.
 Want to change your architecture?
 No problem!
-  Even if Terracotta does not support your use case yet, extending it is as easy as implementing a single class.
+  Even if Terracotta does not support your use case yet, extending it is as easy as implementing a single Python class.
-- It uses Python 3.6 type annotations throughout and is well tested, to make sure it won't leave you hanging when you need it the most.
+- We use Python 3.6 type annotations throughout the project and aim for extensive test coverage, to make sure we don't leave you hanging when you need us the most.

 ## Architecture

 In Terracotta, all heavy lifting is done by a so-called driver.
 The driver specifies where and how Terracotta can find the raster data and metadata it requires to serve a dataset.
-Most drivers use a database to store metadata and rely on a file system to store raster data, but neither of those statements is enforced by the API.
+Most drivers use a database to store metadata and rely on a file system to store raster data, but neither of those things is enforced by the API.

 Already implemented drivers include: